pingcap/docs/develop/dev-guide-get-data-from-single-table.md

 </div>
 <div label="Java" href="filter-java">

-In Java, you can use the same SQL to handle data query request with dynamic parameters.
+In Java, you can use the same SQL to handle data query requests with dynamic parameters.

 This can be done by splicing parameters into a SQL statement.
 However, this method will pose a potential [SQL Injection](https://en.wikipedia.org/wiki/SQL_injection) risk to the security of the  application.

-When dealing with such queries, [prepared statement](/develop/dev-guide-prepared-statement.md) should be used instead of a normal statement.
+To deal with such queries, use a [prepared statement](/develop/dev-guide-prepared-statement.md) instead of a normal statement.

 {{< copyable "java" >}}